 Integrated resource planning is a complex, multifaceted process that will affect EWEB's customers in numerous ways.
 Some of those effects are behind the scenes; other effects are ones that customers will experience in their daily lives.
-As we move forward in this process, it's vital that we educate customers about the tradeoffs and nuances inherent in energy resource planning.
-And it's crucial that we have a dialogue with customers to verify that we are moving in the right direction.
+As we move forward in this iterative process, our strategy was, and will be, to educate customers about the tradeoffs and nuances inherent in energy resource planning and to encourage dialogue with customers to verify that we are moving in the right direction.

-There are three key pillars of our public engagement plan:
+There were three key pillars of our public engagement plan:

-Direct dialogue: We will host dialogue-driven meetings with a broad cross-section of community organizations to present the initial IRP findings and solicit questions.
-We will strive to reach groups such as: agency and government partners, traditionally under-represented communities, environmental justice organizations, business groups, neighborhood groups and major customers.

-• Dialogue events include an EWEB-hosted town hall scheduled for Feb.
+Direct dialogue: We hosted dialogue-driven meetings with a broad cross-section of community organizations to present the initial IRP findings and solicit questions.
+We reached groups such as: agency and government partners, traditionally under-represented communities, environmental justice organizations, business groups, neighborhood groups, and major customers.
+A key event was an EWEB-hosted town hall scheduled for Feb.
 21.

-Ongoing education: We will implement a robust story-driven public education effort through traditional media, EWEB website content, social media, email newsletters and other channels.
+Ongoing education: We implemented a robust story-driven public education effort through traditional media, EWEB website content, social media, email newsletters and other channels.